Cellular IoT in the 5G era

 Broadband IoT is relevant for all industries.
 There are more than 500 million Broadband IoT users in 2020, primarily with LTE access.
 Commercial usage today is dominated by personal cars, commercial vehicles, trains, wearables, gadgets, cameras, sensors, actuators and trackers.
 These devices can leverage MBB connectivity; however, their requirements and traffic patterns are sometimes very different from typical MBB usage.
 For example, traffic patterns can be more uplink-heavy and/or periodic, while requirements on battery life, signal coverage and device positioning can be more challenging than for MBB.

 LTE has a range of device categories (LTE Cat-1 and above) with wide bandwidths well suited for diverse, wide area use cases.
 LTE achieves Gbps data rates and RAN (best effort) latency down to around 10ms (round-trip time).
-With the introduction of 5G NR in old and new spectrum, Broadband IoT is set to enable tens of Gbps and RAN latency down to around 5ms.
+With the introduction of 5G NR in old and new spectrum, Broadband IoT is set to enable tens of Gbps.

 The signal coverage per base station can be enhanced if requirements are relaxed on data rate and latency; for example, an LTE device can dynamically switch between LTE and LTE-M access depending on the signal coverage.
 Device battery life can be significantly improved, leveraging user-specific traffic patterns.
 Network-based device positioning accuracy can be improved with NR since the positioning accuracy typically depends on signal bandwidth, and NR can operate in much wider bandwidths than LTE.